A short proof of a Chebotarev density theorem for function fields: Introduction

 \subsection{Motivation}

-One of the important results in arithmetic geometry is called the Chebotarev density theorem for function fields.
-We will first shortly describe the theorem.
-For a precise statement see \cite[Theorem 9.13A, Theorem 9.13B]{ST}.
+One of the important results in arithmetic geometry is called `the' Chebotarev density theorem for function fields.
+We will first briefly describe such a theorem.
 Let $k$ be a finite field and let $K$ be a function field over $k$.
-Let $M/K$ be a finite normal extension of function fields over $k$ with group $G=\Aut_K(M)$.
-To a prime of $K$ which is unramified in $M/K$ one can associate a conjugacy class of $G$, called the Frobenius class.
+Let $M/K$ be a finite Galois extension with group $G$.
+To a prime $P$ of $K$ which is unramified in $M/K$, one can associate a conjugacy class $(P,M/K)$ of $G$, called the Frobenius class.
+This Frobenius element for example gives the splitting behavior of $P$ in $M/K$.
 The Chebotarev density theorem, in many different forms, gives an equidistribution result for the occurrence of conjugacy classes as the Frobenius class of primes.
+An example of such a theorem is \cite[Theorem 9.13B]{ROS}:

-In this article we generalize the Chebotarev density theorem in the following way.
-First of all, we allow $k$ to be a perfect field with procyclic absolute Galois group.
-Secondly, our statements include ramified primes.
-Instead of an equidistribution result, we `parametrize' the points with a given Frobenius class by primes of other function fields.
-When $k$ is a finite field, we deduce a statement which is similar to the classical Chebotarev density theorems.
+\begin{theorem} Let $M/K$ be a finite Galois extension of function fields over a finite field $k$ of cardinality $q$ with group $G$.
+Assume that $k$ is the full constant field of $M$.
+Let $C \subseteq G$ be a conjugacy class and let $S'_K$ be the set of primes in $K$ which are unramified in $M$.
+Then for each positive integer $n$ we have